kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 #### Further Gateway - Route attachment examples

-The following `my-route` Route wants to attach to the `foo-gateway` in the `foo-namespace` and will not attach to any other Gateways.
+The following `my-route` Route wants to attach to the `foo-gateway` in the `gateway-api-example-ns1` and will not attach to any other Gateways.
 Note that `foo-gateway` is in a different Namespace.
-The `foo-gateway` must allow attachment from HTTPRoutes in the namespace `bar-namespace`.
+The `foo-gateway` must allow attachment from HTTPRoutes in the namespace `gateway-api-example-ns2`.

 ```yaml
 {% include 'v1alpha2/http-route-attachment/httproute.yaml' %}